VonHeikemen/nvim-starter/README.md

 # Neovim Starter

 Base configuration for Neovim.
 Meant to be unopinionated and minimal.
-The plugin manager ([packer.nvim](https://github.com/wbthomason/packer.nvim)) will be downloaded along side all plugins the first time you open Neovim.
+It provides a colorscheme, a statusline and a plugin manager.
+And it shows just enough about Neovim's lua api so you can extend it to your liking.

 All the code in this configuration is explained here: